TortleWortle/DigitalOcean-Kubernetes-Challenge/README.md

 - Using helm charts to install and override values.
 - That Harbor is really cool, relatively "easy" to get started with and looks amazing.
 - Installing and using traefik as an ingress controller
+- Migrating from a local cluster to digitalocean's Kubernetes was really smooth

 ## Tech discovered
 Harbor is pretty amazing, I've searched for registries in the past and Harbor was relatively painless and looks amazing.